šŸ² Readers Are Loving These

 They ask for the recipe to share with someone else.

-“If they are still talking about it the next morning, you made something worth remembering.”
+“If they’re still talking about it the next morning, I think you made something really special.”

 The Things They Do